 - Making academically relevant topics from the area of Australian studies available to a broader public, and promoting the interdisciplinary academic dialogue on Australian studies;

 - Addressing and encouraging current discourses on Australia in secondary and tertiary education;

 - Discussing a variety of aspects relevant to Australia and its society: literature, linguistics, geography, natural sciences, history, politics, sociology, fine arts and culture, economics and international law.
 These issues are presented in consideration of both current and historical interrelations of European and Australian societies.
-In this context, comparative studies on Indigenous cultures also receive special attention.
+In this context, studies on Indigenous Australian matters also receive special attention.

 The Australian Studies Journal is listed in the MLA International Bibliography and AustLit databases.

 Submitted manuscripts are subjected to a peer review process.

 This work and the individual contributions are licensed under CC BY-NC-ND 4.0